chriscrsmith/chriscrsmith.github.io/join.md

 ---

+**Postdocs**
+Actively hiring a postdoc with computational experience: https://indiana.peopleadmin.com/postings/32547

+**Students**
+Recruiting through Biology (PhD program), Informatics (PhD, or masters capstone), and potentially others.

-I am actively recruiting students and postdocs with computational experience.
-Reach out if you are interested in joining forces in the beginning stages of the new lab.
+Reach out (chriscs@iu.edu) if you are interested in joining forces in the beginning stages of the new lab.